a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 An Executor that provides methods to manage termination and methods that can produce a Future for tracking progress of one or more asynchronous tasks.

 An `ExecutorService` can be shut down, which will cause it to reject new tasks.
 Two different methods are provided for shutting down an `ExecutorService`.
 The `shutdown()` method will allow previously submitted tasks to execute before terminating, while the `shutdownNow()` method prevents waiting tasks from starting and attempts to stop currently executing tasks.
 Upon termination, an executor has no tasks actively executing, no tasks awaiting execution, and no new tasks can be submitted.
 An unused `ExecutorService` should be shut down to allow reclamation of its resources.

 ---

+## Atomic operations

+- `AtomicInteger` - AtomicInteger  provides you with int value that is updated atomically,
+- `AtomicLong` - AtomicInteger  provides you with long value that is updated atomically, and
+- `AtomicBoolean` - AtomicInteger  provides you with boolean value that is updated atomically.

+---